Top picks — 2015 August

 A Beginner’s Guide to Website Speed Optimization

 Super cool introduction how to work with performance.
 It says it is for beginners but this guide is very complex.
-Must read for people who do not realise how important performance is.
+Must read for people who do not realize how important performance is.

 WOFF2 support added to Typekit